xdamah/swagger-xdamah-examples/README.md

 1. Upgrade the spring version.
 2. Upgrade the generator versions.
 3. Upgrade from swagger 3.0 to 3.1.
-3. Add integration JUNITs using the new rest client.
+3. Add Unit Tests for the examples.
 4. Work on the WIPs mentioned earlier.